The Re-enchantment of Work

 In this course you will engage with selected readings and insights from Jungian and archetypal psychology, and the field of ecopsychology (which explores the relationship between ecological and psychological experiences) towards embodying a profound sense of soul-purpose in your life and work.
 We will explore how deepening our engagement with the natural world — whether in the company of trees, animals or birds, attending to the ancient elements of nature, or in the desire for pilgrimage — offers an ever-present connection with the archetypal realm and an awakening of the soul’s calling.

-Participants will be introduced to the Jungian technique of Active Imagination, a method of dialogue between the conscious and unconscious mind, for gaining personal insight and guidance around the archetypal patterns and vicissitudes of their lives at work.
+Participants will deepen their previous introduction to the Jungian technique of Active Imagination, a method of dialogue between the conscious and unconscious mind, for gaining personal insight and guidance around the archetypal patterns and vicissitudes of their lives at work.

 The synchronistic nature of vocation